BlakeFrei/campaign-learn.en/help/acs/privacy/privacy-overview.md

 Adobe Campaign offers Data Controllers three methods for performing Privacy access and delete requests of PII data in compliance with privacy acts such as GDPR and CCPA. :

-* **Via the Privacy Core Service integration(Adobe recommended method:** Privacy requests pushed from the Privacy Core Service to all Experience Cloud solutions are automatically handled by Campaign via a dedicated workflow.
+* **Via the Privacy Core Service integration:** Privacy requests pushed from the Privacy Core Service to all Experience Cloud solutions are automatically handled by Campaign via a dedicated workflow.
 Refer to the [Adobe Experience Platform Privacy Service](https://adobe.io/apis/cloudplatform/gdpr.html) to learn how to create Privacy requests from the Privacy Core Service.

 * **Via the API:** Adobe Campaign provides an API that allows the automatic process of Privacy requests using REST.

 * **Via the Adobe Campaign interface:** for each Privacy request, the Data Controller creates a new privacy request in Adobe Campaign

+>**_NOTE:_** The [Privacy Core Service integration](https://adobe.io/apis/cloudplatform/gdpr.html) is the method you should use for all access and delete requests.
+Starting 19.4, the use of the Campaign API and interface for access and delete requests is deprecated.
+For more on Campaign Standard deprecated and removed features, refer to [this page](https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html).

 ## Video Tutorials